 The FSS program helps assisted housing residents increase their earnings and build financial assets.
 The program has two key features:

-- Case management or coaching to help residents access services they may need to overcome barriers to employment, strengthen their financial capability, and address other challenges holding them back from achieving their goals.
+- Case management or coaching to help residents access services they may need to overcome barriers to employment and strengthen their financial capabilities.